baskotaaashu/ELK-Stack-Project1/README.md

 ### DVWA Configuration

 Ansible was used to automate configuration of the vulnerable webservers.
-No configuration was performed manually, which is advantageous because ansible uses playbooks to setup and update conifgurations in multiple host machines easily and quickly.It also ensures that all three webservers have same configuration.The playbook used for DVWA configuration was [pentest.yml](Ansible/pentest.yml).
+No configuration was performed manually, which is advantageous because ansible uses playbooks to setup and update conifgurations in multiple host machines easily and quickly.
+It also ensures that all three webservers have same configuration.
+The playbook used for DVWA configuration was [pentest.yml](Ansible/pentest.yml).

 The playbook implements the following tasks on all three webservers:
 - _Install the docker_